Ciao-Project/ciao-project.github.io/ciao/setup/developer.md

 Ciao.
 Ciao will not work with older version of Go.
 Hence it is best you download and install the latest version of Go if you distro is not on Go 1.8." %}

-# Getting Started with ciao-down
+# Getting Started with Configurable Cloud VM (ccloudvm)
-ciao-down is a small utility for setting up a VM that contains everything you need to run ciao's Single VM.
+Ccloudvm is a small utility for setting up a VM that contains everything you need to run ciao's Single VM.
 All you need to have installed on your machine is: